UAW LOCAL 4811 BYLAWS

 Article 2, Constitution and Bylaws

 Section 1.
-These bylaws shall in all respects be covered by and conform with the Constitution of the International Union, UAW.
+These Local Union Bylaws shall in all respects be covered by and conform with the Constitution of the International Union, UAW.

 Article 3, Fiscal Year